 Any pregnant woman can tell you sleeping while pregnant is a hassle let alone doing everyday tasks.
-Because of the exhaustion, the shift of hormones, weight gain among other new changeshappening to their bodies.
+Because of the exhaustion, the shift of hormones, weight gain among other new changes happening to their bodies.
 Sleep quality is affected and it gets challenging as you head towards your third trimester.
 All you have to do is figure out what helps pregnant mothers sleep better.
-Plus, consult with your doctor regarding what to expect in every month and how it affects your sleep.
+Plus, consult with your doctor regarding what to expect every month and how it affects your sleep.
 Getting this information will help you plan your sleep routine and get more quality sleep.
 There are a few tips that can help you sleep better while you are expecting as discussed below.
+Also if you are expecting and still don't know the due date, I suggest you check this handy tool.

 Check what you eat before bed